Deluwuta/Deluwuta/README.md

 ### About me
 + Interested in **low level software optimization** and **reverse engineering**
-+ I hate all programming languages equally (I like numbers though)
++ I hate all programming languages equally

 ---